 Sept.
 5 Column: Flea Beetles

 If you just groaned when you read the title of this post, I completely understand!
-Dealing with flea beetles in the garden is extremely challenging so that’s why I’ve focused on them for today’s column.
+Dealing with flea beetles in the garden is extremely challenging.
+That’s why I’ve focused on them for today’s column.
 You can read it online in The Spokesman-Review: Flea beetles are a recent problem for area gardeners. (or you can start reading it underneath my video below)

-True story: In my nearly 20 years as a Spokane County Master Gardener and about 15 years as a columnist, I’ve never been asked questions about how to control flea beetles.
+Here’s a true story.
+I’ve been a Spokane County Master Gardener for nearly 20 years and a columnist for about 15 years.
+Yet I’ve never been asked questions about how to control flea beetles.
 That led me to think they don’t exist here in the Inland Northwest.
 Well, until last year, that is!

-Suddenly, I began hearing from folks who asked me to identify the bugs and give them ideas on how to control them.
+Suddenly, folks asked me to identify the bugs and give them ideas on how to control them.
 Hmm, what changed?
-One of the persons who contacted me is a fellow Master Gardener by the name of Marcia Sands.
+One of the persons who contacted me is fellow Master Gardener Marcia Sands.
 She had a neighbor who was having a terrible time with them last summer.
 After visiting that gal’s garden — and another person’s garden — I realized flea beetles were becoming a “thing” here.
 Yikes.

-Marcia became concerned as well, so she polled the rest of the Master Gardeners and it turns out many of them were dealing with flea beetles for the first time.
+Marcia became concerned as well, so she polled the rest of the Master Gardeners.
+It turns out many of them were dealing with flea beetles for the first time.
 That is NOT good news at all!
-Fortunately, since I was in the process of researching for my book, The Vegetable Garden Pest Handbook, I had a lot of information at my fingertips.
+Fortunately, I was in the process of researching for my book, The Vegetable Garden Pest Handbook.
+That means I had a lot of information at my fingertips.

-OK, back to my column: In it, you will learn about their life cycle and the vegetable crops they bother the most.
-I also explain the easiest thing to look for when trying to determine who the pest is.
+OK, back to my column.
+You will learn about their life cycle and the vegetable crops they bother the most.
+I also explain the easiest thing to look for when trying to determine what the pest is.
 Then I go through different organic strategies and products that are effective at controlling them.

 So far, I haven’t had them in my garden and I’m hoping to keep it that way.
 But I also realize we gardeners don’t always get to dictate what our challenges will be!
 One thing Marcia and I couldn’t find was a common denominator to explain the sudden appearance of flea beetles in Spokane.
 That was frustrating.
 I hope you’ll find my column useful, though.

 For this week’s video, I decided to tackle a timely topic: when to harvest winter squash and pumpkins.
 There are signs to look for and a simple test to determine ripeness.
-I also want to mention this: don’t be in a huge hurry to harvest them, unless you have a really bad frost coming your way.
+I also want to mention this: don’t be in a huge hurry to harvest them.
+The only exception is if you have a really bad frost coming your way.
 Winter squash and pumpkins benefit from having lots of time to grow.

 Many vegetable bugs are fairly straightforward to control but others are downright challenging.
 Flea beetles fall into the latter category.